uw-vortex/VORTEX-handbook/04-policies.md

 * Be mindful of talking over others when discussing in groups, and be willing to hear out the ideas of others.

 Jason will discuss the above core principles with lab members who violate these rules, no matter their level of study, or how specialized or needed their skill set.
 If inappropriate behaviour persists after this initial discussion, formal processes, in line with UW's work practice policies, will commence.
-To report an issue, please contact Jason Au; all communication will be treated as confidential.
+To report a breach of code of conduct, please contact Jason Au; all communication will be treated as confidential.
 If you do not feel comfortable contacting Jason directly, please feel free to contact either Andrew Laing (Associate Chair of Graduate Studies), or Russ Tupling (Department Chair).

 The above policies were heavily borrowed from the BRG lab run by Christopher Jackson under a CC-BY 4.0 license.
 We encourage others to also critical evaluate these policies and adapt them for their own purposes.